StevenRice99/Facial-Expression-Recognition/readme.md

    1. This will allow you to open TensorBoard in your browser which by default is usually at [http://localhost:6006](http://localhost:6006 "Tensorboard").
 5. Run "main.py" with optional run parameters.
    1. -n, --name - Name of the model.
 Defaults to "Model".
-   2. -e, --epoch - Number of training epochs.
-Defaults to 10.
+   2. -m, --max - Number maximum number of training epochs.
+Defaults to 1000.
    3. -b, --batch - Training and testing batch size.
 Defaults to 64.
+   4. -e, --early - The number of epochs to stop training early if there is no improvement in accuracy.
+Defaults to 20.
-   4. -l, --load - Load the model with the given name and test it.
+   5. -l, --load - Load the model with the given name and test it.
-   5. -s, --standard - Keep training data standard and apply no transformations.
+   6. -s, --standard - Keep training data standard and apply no transformations.
 6. Once done, a folder with the given name can be found in the "Models" folder which contains the following:
    1. "Network.pt" which contains the best weights and bias saved which can be loaded for inference.
    2. "Graph.png" which displays the network architecture.
    3. "Details.txt" which contains an overview of the model.
    4. "Training.csv" which contains the loss and accuracy values for each training epoch.
-Note this will not contain full data if training is interrupted and resumed.
 7. TensorBoard data will be saved in the "runs" folder.
-8. If training gets interrupted, the model and optimizer are saved with its given name in the "Training" folder.

 # Limitations